 Paul now restates himself, but in different words, namely, that the indwelling Christ, through faith, may strengthen his people, enabling them to stand firm in difficult times, that they be rooted and grounded in God's love in Christ.

-katoikhsai (katoikew) aor. inf. "so that [Christ] may dwell" - that [Christ] might dwell.
-This second infinitival clause is a restatement of the prayer request v16, not an explanation of "strengthening", and therefore the NIV's purpose / result clause "so that" is misleading, ie. it introduces a dependent statement; "and that Christ may dwell in your hearts", NRSV..
+katoikhsai (katoikew) aor. inf. "so that [Christ] may dwell" - that [christ] might dwell.
+This second infinitival clause is a restatement of the prayer request v16, not an explanation of "strengthening", and therefore the NIV's purpose / result clause "so that" is misleading.
+The infinitive introduces a dependent statement; "and that Christ may dwell in your hearts", NRSV.
 Paul prays that the Father "may grant you inward strength and power through his Spirit, that through faith Christ may dwell in your hearts in love", REB.

-en + dat. "in [your hearts]" - in [the hearts of you].
+en + dat. "in" - in [the hearts of you].
 Local, expressing sphere - incorporative union.
 Christ is known to us in the all-encompassing word "love".
 He is the compassionate one - the self-giving, other person centered, caring one.
 "Christ relates to us (dwells in our heart) in love."

-dia + gen. "through [faith]" - through, by means of.
+dia + gen. "through" - through, by means of [faith].
 Instrumental, expressing means.
-Presumably out trust / reliance, but possibly Christ's faithfulness.
-Always tricky!
+Presumably out trust / reliance, but possibly Christ's faithfulness - always tricky!